 Bulletin Boards and Posting Notices

 The posting of notices, announcements or posters on bulletin boards in residence halls is restricted to recognized student organizations or to individual Carnegie Mellon students.
 Bulletin boards in the living areas of residence halls are regulated by the Residential Life staff, while bulletin boards in other public areas are regulated by Student Government.
 Bulletin boards in individual living units are under the direct control of the Resident Assistant (RA) and the members of that living unit.
 Students or recognized student organizations wishing to disseminate information through these bulletin boards should make a request to the Residential Life staff to distribute notices to RAs for posting.

 Cancellation of Housing & Refund Policy

 In general, housing cancellations and refunds are not issued unless a student is leaving the university, due to leave a leave of absence, suspension, withdrawal from the university or studying abroad.
 Any student who is released from their housing contract will not receive a refund of the $400 housing reservation fee, which is a non-refundable fee, unless the cancellation request is made during the Open Cancellation period in the spring semester immediately following Room Selection (see below.)
-It is the student’s responsibility to contact Housing and Dining Services if they will not be returning to the university, or if they are a current resident taking a leave or withdrawing mid-semester.
+It is the student’s responsibility to contact Housing Services if they will not be returning to the university, or if they are a current resident taking a leave or withdrawing mid-semester.